PhilterPaper/Perl-PDF-Builder/README.md

 ## See Also

+* INFO/SUPPORT file for information on reporting bugs, etc. via GitHub Issues
+* INFO/DEPRECATED file for information on deprecated features
+* INFO/KNOWN\_INCOMP file for known incompatibilities with PDF::API2
+* INFO/Prereq\_fixes.md possible patches for prerequisites
 * CONTRIBUTING file for how to contribute to the project
 * LICENSE file for more on the license term
 * INFO/RoadMap file for the PDF::Builder road map
 * INFO/ACKNOWLEDGE.md for "thank yous" to those who contributed to this product
-* INFO/SUPPORT file for information on reporting bugs, etc. via GitHub Issues
-* INFO/DEPRECATED file for information on deprecated features
-* INFO/KNOWN\_INCOMP file for known incompatibilities with PDF::API2
 * INFO/CONVERSION file for how to convert from PDF::API2 to PDF::Builder
 * INFO/Changes\* files for older change logs
 * INFO/PATENTS file for information on patents